RickStrahl/WestWindWebConnection-Documentation/User-Guide/Web-Connection-Configuration-and-Deployment/Deploying-your-Web-Connection-Application/COM-Server-Configuration/When-to-use-COM-Mode-Production-Sites.md

 ### COM Disadvantages

-* **Requires some Configuration**
+* **Requires additional Configuration**
-COM Servers require extra configuration initially.
-COM servers have to be COM registered (`/regserver`) on the server, and depending on the security context you're running under (non-admin, non-SYSTEM) you have to [configure COM servers or the machine with DCOMCnfg](VFPS://Topic/_4KG0Z4G3P).
+COM Servers [require extra configuration initially](dm-topic://_s901dvuwg).
+COM servers have to be COM registered (`/regserver`) on the server, and depending on the security context you're running under (non-admin, non-SYSTEM) you may have to [configure COM servers or the machine with DCOMCnfg](VFPS://Topic/_4KG0Z4G3P).

 * **Fixing Server Startup Problems**
 If you have problems with server startup, it's more difficult to find and fix startup errors because typically COM servers run invisibly.
-Effectively you have to use log tracing to debug and fix errors. here's more info in [Dealing with COM Server Load Errors](VFPS://Topic/_4BZ0UBTI4).
+Effectively you have to use log tracing to debug and fix errors.
+Here's more info in [Dealing with COM Server Load Errors](VFPS://Topic/_4BZ0UBTI4).

   The main source for problems tends to be due to changes in permissions, user profile usage or using one of the very few FoxPro features that don't work in COM.